 When hiding is normal

 Cats often hide after a move, a new pet arrival, loud visitors, or any major routine shift.
 In these moments, hiding is not a failure.
 It is a way to gather information safely.
+The ASPCA's cat behavior resource outlines the most common stress-related behaviors and when owners should be concerned.

 A cat that still eats, uses the litter box, and slowly expands territory may simply need more time and a better setup.